RackHD/docs/docs/introduction.rst

 * HTTP wrapper around stock open source tools to enable PXE booting (DHCP, TFTP, HTTP)
-* Extended beyond Cobbler concepts to include microkernel to interrogate remote host and enable some pre-OS-install interactions or diagnostics
+* Razor and Hanlon extended beyond Cobbler's concepts to include microkernel to interrogate remote host and use that information with policies to choose what to PXE boot
-* No dynamic events or control for TFTP, DHCP
+* Razor isn't set to make dynamic responses through TFTP or DHCP where RackHD uses dynamic responses based on current state for PXE to enable workflows
 * Catalog and policy are roughly equivalent to RackHD default/discovery workflow and SKU mechanism, but oriented on single OS deployment for a piece or type of hardware
-* Focused on hardware inventory to choose and enable OS installation
+* Razor and Hanlon are often focused on hardware inventory to choose and enable OS installation through Razor's policy mechanisms.
 * No workflow engine or concept of orchestration with multiple reboots
 * Tightly bound to and maintained by Puppet
 * Forked variant `Hanlon`_ used for Chef Metal driver